Does Medicare Cover Nursing Home Care?

 If you or a loved one is on Medicare and would benefit from living in a nursing home facility, there are several rules that you should know about.
-At this current time, the only Medicare insurance which might cover nursing home care is Medicare Part A. In order to qualify, you must meet certain medical care requirements.
+At this current time, the only Medicare insurance that might cover nursing home care is Medicare Part A. In order to qualify, you must meet certain medical care requirements.

-Information About Nursing Home Care and Medicare Part A
+Information about Nursing Home Care and Medicare Part A

 Does Medicare Cover Nursing Home Care such as Skilled Nursing Facility Care?

 Medicare Part A covers general services provided in skilled nursing facilities.
 This includes daily meals, skilled nursing care, physical and occupational therapy as needed, ambulatory transportation, prescription medications, any use of the equipment and/or medical supplies while staying in the facility, and dietary counseling when needed.
 Medicare also covers speech-language pathology services during your stay.

 Keep in mind that you must have a 3-day hospital stay as an inpatient in order for Medicare to cover your stay.
 Also, after 20 days, you'll have a copay.

 So in this case, Medicare DOES covers skilled nursing care.